amarjanica/firebase-expo-demo/README.md

 ## Chapters

-If you're interested in a particular tutorial, I'd suggest looking in [Releases](https://github.com/amarjanica/firebase-expo-demo/releases).
+If you're interested in a particular tutorial, I'd suggest selecting into a tagged commit, chapters below.
 As I add new chapters, I refactor and sometimes something older might not work, like react native web if I forget to polyfill it.
 If you notice anything buggy, please report in [Issues](https://github.com/amarjanica/firebase-expo-demo/issues)